 For more tips on studying and preparing for the exam, click here.

-Arrive at the testing site at your scheduled time with your printed appointment confirmation email from Pearson VUE, and two (2) valid forms of identification (described in the Candidate Handbook).
-Pearson VUE is currently requiring all candidates to bring and wear a mask while at any testing center.
+Arrive at the testing site or log in for LRP 30 minutes prior to your scheduled time with your valid form of identification (described in the Candidate Handbook).
+PSI is currently requiring all candidates to bring and wear a mask while at any testing center.
 Check out the COVID-19 Resources page for more information.